Electrified reef: Effectiveness

-Electrolysis of electric reefs enhances coral growth, reproduction and ability to resist environmental stress.
+Electrolysis of electric reefs enhance coral growth, reproduction and ability to resist environmental stress.
 Coral species typically found on healthy reefs gain a major advantage over the weedy organisms that often overgrow them on stressed reefs.

 Biorock can enable coral growth and regrowth even in the presence of environmental stress such as rising ocean temperatures, diseases, and nutrient, sediment, and other types of pollution.
 Biorock represents the only known method that can sustain and grow natural coral species using only basic conducting elements, typically of a common metal such as steel.

 The process accelerated growth on coral reefs by as much as five fold and restoration of physical damage by as much as 20 times. and the rate of growth can be varied by altering the amount of current flowing into the structure.

 In one study, Porites colonies with and without an electric field were compared for 6 months after which time the current to the electric reef was eliminated.
 Growth differences were significant only during the first 4 months with longitudinal growth being relatively high in the presence of the field.
 The treatment corals survived at a higher rate.

 On Vabbinfaru island in the Maldives, a 12-meter, 2 ton steel cage called the Lotus was secured on the sea floor.
 As of 2012, coral was so abundant on the structure that the cage is difficult to discern.
 The 1998 El Nino killed 98% of the reef around Vabbinfaru.
 Abdul Azeez, who led the Vabbinfaru project, said coral growth on the structure is up to five times that of elsewhere.
 A smaller prototype device was in place during the 1998 warming event and more than 80% of its corals survived, compared to just 2% elsewhere.
 However, power is no longer supplied to the project, leaving it vulnerable to the next round of bleaching.